zsanjay/CS-Notes/Microservices/Patterns/Two Phase Commit.md

 - **Database Transactions**: When an application needs to ensure that a transaction involving multiple databases or systems either commits or aborts entirely (e.g., financial transactions, e-commerce orders, etc.).

-- **Distributed Systems**: In systems where multiple services or microservices need to maintain consistency and ensure that all operations either complete successfully or are rolled back.
+- **Distributed Systems**: In systems where multiple services or micro services need to maintain consistency and ensure that all operations either complete successfully or are rolled back.

 ### Alternatives and Improvements: